-Investors are able to acquire membership interests in only a series of RSE Collection, LLC, a Delaware series limited liability company (the “Company”), via the Rally Rd.™ platform and app (the “Rally Rd.™ Platform”).
-Each offering of membership interests in each series of the Company is defined herein as an “Offering” and is subject to its own private placement memorandum (each, a “Memorandum”) or offering circular (each an “Offering Circular”) as the case may be, which is available via the Rally Rd.™ Platform or publically via the U.S. Securities & Exchange Commission EDGAR service and should be read by all investors prior to acquiring any membership interests.
+Investors are able to acquire membership interests in only a series of a Rally Entity, a Delaware series limited liability company (the “Company”), via the Rally™ platform and app (the “Rally™ Platform” or “Platform”).
+The use of the word “Share” or ”Stock” in any Communication refers to membership interests (an “Interest” or “Interests”) in a series of a Rally Entity (a “Series”).Each offering of shares in each Series of the Company is defined herein as an “Offering” and is subject to its own private placement memorandum (each, a “Memorandum”) or offering circular (each an “Offering Circular”) as the case may be.
+These important documents are available via the Rally™ Platform in the “Legal” tab for each Offering, or by requesting a copy by e-mailing email@example.com, or, in the case of the Offering Circular, publicly via the U.S. Securities & Exchange Commission EDGAR service, and should be read by all investors prior to acquiring any membership interests.

-The Company is structured as a Delaware series limited liability company that issues different series of interests specific to one or more collectible automobiles.
-Each series of interest is not a separate legal entity, but is intended to segregate assets, liabilities, profits and taxes pertaining to the underlying collector automobiles from each other series of interests (which may own other automobiles).
-Each Offering entitles a person to acquire an ownership interest in a series of the Company and not, for the avoidance of doubt, in (i) the Company, (ii) any other series of the Company other than the series of interests subject to the Offering at that time, (iii) RSE Markets, Inc. (the “Manager”), (iv) the Rally Rd.™Platform or (v) any collectible automobile held by each series of the Company.
+The Company is structured as a Delaware series limited liability company that issues different Series of Interests specific to one or more collectible underlying assets (“Underlying Assets”).
+Each Series of interests is not a separate legal entity, but is intended to segregate assets, liabilities, profits and taxes pertaining to the Underlying Asset from each other Series of Interests (which may own other assets).
+Each Offering entitles a person to acquire an ownership Interest in a Series of the Company and not, for the avoidance of doubt, in (i) the Company, (ii) any other Series of the Company other than the Series of Interests subject to the Offering at that time, (iii) RSE Markets, Inc. (the “Manager” and the “Asset Manager”), (iv) the Rally™Platform or (v) any Underlying Asset held by each Series of the Company.

-Each Offering is being conducted (i) under Rule 506(c) of the Securities Act of 1933, as amended (the “Securities Act”) or under Tier 2 of Regulation A of the SecuritiesAct as amended, (ii) only through a Memorandum or Offering Circular and(iii) exclusively through Cuttone & Company, LLC, a New York limited liability company, a broker-dealer registered with the U.S. Securities and Exchange Commission (the “SEC”) and a member of the Financial Industry Regulatory Authority, Inc.and the Securities Investor Protection Corporation and other necessary state or other regulators.
-Certain membership interests are being offered and sold only to “accredited investors” within the meaning of Rule 501 of Regulation D under the Securities Act, pursuant to the Memorandum and related subscription documents.
+Each Offering is being conducted (i) under Rule 506(c) of the Securities Act of 1933, as amended (the “Securities Act”) or under Tier II of Regulation A of the SecuritiesAct as amended, (ii) only through a Private Placement Memorandum or Offering Circular and(iii) exclusively through a broker-dealer registered with the U.S. Securities and Exchange Commission (the “SEC”) and a member of the Financial Industry Regulatory Authority, Inc.and the Securities Investor Protection Corporation and other necessary state or other regulators, and only in such states where the broker-dealer is registered.
+Membership Interests offered under Rule 506(c) are being offered and sold only to “accredited investors” within the meaning of Rule 501 of Regulation D under the Securities Act, pursuant to the Memorandum and related subscription documents.
 Individuals are accredited investors only if they meet certain minimum net worth or sustained annual income thresholds.
 Entities are accredited investors only if they hold assets of at least $5 million or are completely owned by accredited investors.
-Other membership interests are being offered and sold to “qualified investors” under Tier 2 of Regulation A under the Securities Act, pursuant to an Offering Circular as qualified by the SEC.
-Even so, each investor must rely on its own examination of the Company, the series, the interests and the automobile and the terms of the Offering, including the risks and merits involved, before making any investment.
+Other membership Interests are being offered and sold to “qualified investors” under Tier II of Regulation A under the Securities Act, pursuant to an Offering Circular as qualified by the SEC.
+Even so, each investor must rely on its own examination of the Company, the Series, the Interests and the Underlying Asset and the terms of the Offering, including the risks and merits involved, before making any investment.

-Neither the SEC nor any state securities commission has approved or disapproved the membership interests nor have any of the foregoing passed upon or endorsed the merits of an Offering or the accuracy or adequacy of any of the Memorandum, Offering Circular, or any Communication.
+Neither the SEC nor any state securities commission has approved or disapproved the membership Interests nor have any of the foregoing passed upon or endorsed the merits of an Offering or the accuracy or adequacy of any of the Memorandum, Offering Circular, or any Communication.
 Any representation to the contrary is a criminal offense.

-There is no trading market for the membership interests at this time and there can be no assurance that such a market will develop in the foreseeable future.
-The membership interests may not be resold or otherwise disposed of by an investor unless there are available exemptions from registration under federal and applicable state securities laws (and other requirements are met, which may include an opinion of counsel), or such transfer is made in compliance with the registration requirements of such laws.
+There is no trading market for the membership Interests at this time and there can be no assurance that such a market will develop in the foreseeable future.
+The membership Interests may not be resold or otherwise disposed of by an investor unless there are available exemptions from registration under federal and applicable state securities laws (and other requirements are met, which may include an opinion of counsel), or such transfer is made in compliance with the registration requirements of such laws.
 Accordingly, investors must bear the risk of loss for an indefinite period of time.

-An investment in membership interests may involve significant risks.
-Only investors who can bear the economic risk of the investment for an indefinite period of time and the loss of their entire investment should invest in the membership interests.
+An investment in membership Interests may involve significant risks.
+Only investors who can bear the economic risk of the investment for an indefinite period of time and the loss of their entire investment should invest in the membership Interests.
 See “Risk Factors” below and in the Memorandum or Offering Circular as the case may be.

-No offeree will be accepted as a subscriber who does not make the representations set forth in the subscription agreement accompanying each Memorandum or Offering Circular, including, when applicable, the representation that such offeree is an accredited investor and is acquiring the membership interests for investment and not with a view to resale or distribution thereof in violation of applicable securities laws, and, when applicable, that the investment amount does not exceed 10% of the offeree’s net worth or annual income.
+No offeree will be accepted as a subscriber who does not make the representations set forth in the subscription agreement accompanying each Memorandum or Offering Circular, including, when applicable, the representation that such offeree is an accredited investor and is acquiring the membership Interests for investment and not with a view to resale or distribution thereof in violation of applicable securities laws, and, when applicable, that the investment amount does not exceed 10% of the offeree’s net worth or annual income.
 Investors also will be required to represent that they are familiar with and understand the terms of each relevant Offering, among other things.
 Investors may also be required to provide additional information to verify their identity or investor status.